Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

     b.
 From the XSDB prompt, run the following commands:

       ```
-       connect -url tcp:<Hostname>:<Port_num>
+       connect -url <Hostname>:<Port_num>
        ta
       ```
       Note : You should use the hostname and port number as highlighted in step-7.
+Do not prepend the hostname with 'TCP:'.

     c.
 From within the XSDB prompt, navigate to the directory where hardware device image has been generated.
 In general, it is in ```<code-generation-directory>/run_hw/ src_ps/BOOT.BIN ```.